 In a way, I see the MBA and CMA quite differently: MBA is an academic degree while CMA is a professional designation.
 For MBA, the critical point is where you are getting the MBA from.
-An MBA from Harvard is quite likely better than a CMA qualification alone; but an MBA from an unknown school or “diploma mill” will be of little use.
+An MBA from Harvard is quite likely better than a CMA qualification alone, but an MBA from an unknown school or “diploma mill” will be of little use.

 In terms of the practical question of which designation will help find a job, it is complicated because an MBA or CMA alone should not be the deciding factor.
-The educational and more importantly working experience count a lot too, so do the performance during the interviews.
+The educational and more importantly working experience counts a lot too, so do the performance during the interviews.

-Having both is certainly a “win-win” strategy that works for many people, but then, either MBA or CMA require significant commitment for one to pursue.
+Having both is certainly a “win-win” strategy that works for many people, but then, either MBA or CMA require a significant commitment for one to pursue.